 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
-Clinicians should refer to the full prescribing information and published resources when incidence was seen with COX-2 selective NSAIDs.
-None of the evaluated NSAIDs were found to increase risk of stroke (Coxib and traditional NSAID Trialists' [CNT] Collaboration 2013).
+Clinicians should refer to the full prescribing information and published resources when making medical decisions.